browserengineering/book/book/forms.md

         self.draw()
 ```

+Note that the `if` branch above, which corresponds to the user
+clicking in the browser interface, unsets `focus` by default, but then
+some existing code in that branch will set `focus` to `address bar` if
+the user actually clicked in the address bar.

-Now when a key press happens, the `Browser` can either send it to the
+When a key press happens, the `Browser` sends it either to the address
-address bar or the active tab:
+bar or to the active tab `keypress` method:

 ``` {.python}
 class Browser: